75 Years of IFCA History

 Some members sought to place statements in the IFCA Constitution dealing with doctrinal error in various movements.
 Instead of this, a policy book was authorized which would contain the resolutions pertaining to movements or subjects in doctrinal error.
 After some consideration the matter was resolved in 1969 by adding to the IFCA Doctrinal Statement definitions of “Movements Contrary to Faith.”
 These included Ecumenism, Ecumenical evangelism, Neo-Orthodoxy, and New Evangelicalism.
 These movements were declared to be “out of harmony with the Word of God and the doctrine and position of the IFCA.”

-That is where the IFCA stands: like the three Hebrew children who stood while the crowd was bowing to their false god, and like Martin Luther when he said, “Here I stand” as he declared his submission only to the authority of the Holy Scriptures.
+The IFCA was like the three Hebrew children who stood while the crowd was bowing to their false god, and like Martin Luther when he said, “Here I stand” as he declared his submission only to the authority of the Holy Scriptures.

 By 1975 there were 34 Regional organizations, 16 active military chaplains, 11 student chaplains, 1261 individual members and 614 churches.
 A total of 28 missionary organizations were members of the IFCA movement.
 They included 13 church extension missions, 11 home missions, and 4 foreign missions.
 Five Bible institutes and colleges also were members.